310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 I feel like we’ll just end up getting in a fight all over again, even if we tried to apologize and call it a day.

-I think it’s 'cause there’s a fundamental difference between how Hajime and I think.
+I think it’s ‘cause there’s a fundamental difference between how Hajime and I think.
 {% endbubble %}

 {% bubble Tetora curious %}